Grilling is one of America's favorite pastimes. With so many options on the market, it can be difficult to decide which pellet grill is right for you.

 It features the same excellent cooking performance and quality as other Traeger wood pellet grill products, only in a smaller size.

 The 184 square inches of porcelain-coated steel cooking space can fit six hamburgers or ten hot dogs with ease.

 Not only that, but this Traeger comes with a cast iron griddle so you can diversify your cooking surfaces.

 Not only does the Ranger have the temperature accuracy that Traeger is known for, but it also has a warming mode that ensures your food is kept ready to eat even after it is cooked.

-Further, you get a meat temperature probe at no extra cost that lets you monitor the internal temperature of your food without opening the pellet grill.
-This is perfect for when you want to keep an eye on things but don’t want to interrupt that perfectly cooking meat.
+Further, you get a meat temperature probe at no extra cost that lets you monitor the internal temperature of your food without opening the wood pellet grill.
+This is perfect for when you want to keep an eye on things but don’t want to interrupt that perfectly cooked meat.